 If keeping your plants organic is important to you then make sure you choose organic potting soil.
 The regular potting soil usually has slow-release chemical fertilizer mixed in it.

-5. Place Your Herbs Close to the Kitchen –
+5. Place Your Container Herb Garden Close to the Kitchen –

 My herbs are on the porch right outside the kitchen.
 My porch is covered so they don’t get direct sun but they have plenty of light.
 They seem to be doing very well this way.